Lingchi: Description

 The process involved tying the condemned prisoner to a wooden frame, usually in a public place.
-The flesh was then cut from the body in multiple slices in a process that was not specified in detail in Chinese law, and therefore most likely varied.
+The prisoner's flesh was then progressively sliced off from the body in a process that was not specified in detail in Chinese law, and therefore most likely varied.
 The punishment worked on three levels: as a form of public humiliation, as a slow and lingering death, and as a punishment after death.

 According to the Confucian principle of filial piety, to alter one's body or to cut the body are considered unfilial practices.
 Lingchi therefore contravenes the demands of filial piety.
 In addition, to be cut to pieces meant that the body of the victim would not be "whole" in spiritual life after death.
 This method of execution became a fixture in the image of China among some Westerners.

 Lingchi could be used for the torture and execution of a person, or applied as an act of humiliation after death.
-It was meted out for major offences such as high treason, mass murder, patricide/matricide, or the murder of one's master or employer.
-(English: petty treason) However, emperors used it to threaten people and sometimes ordered it for minor offences or for family members of their enemies.
+It was meted out for major offences such as high treason, mass murder, patricide/matricide, or the murder of one's master or employer (once-known as petty treason, in English).
+However, emperors used it to threaten people and sometimes ordered it for minor offences or for family members of their enemies.

 While it is difficult to obtain accurate details of how the executions took place, they generally consisted of cuts to the arms, legs, and chest, leading to amputation of limbs, followed by decapitation or a stab to the heart.
 If the crime was less serious or the executioner merciful, the first cut would be to the throat causing death; subsequent cuts served solely to dismember the corpse.
+The family of the condemned could sometimes offer—were they able to afford it—a bribe in order to have a stab to the heart inflicted first.